MirageNet/Mirage/doc/Articles/Guides/GameObjects/SpawnObject.md

 ### Constraints
 -   A NetworkIdentity must be on the root game object of a spawnable Prefab.
 Without this, the Network Manager can’t register the Prefab.
--   NetworkBehaviour scripts must be on the same game object as the NetworkIdentity, not on child game objects

 ## Game Object Creation Flow